 Editor's note: This is the second post in a series of five covering CSA.
-If you missed the first post, “Computer Software Assurance (CSA): What's all the Hype?,” you can find it here.
+You can find them all here.

 The FDA released General Principles of Software Validation on January 11, 2002—nearly two decades ago.
 Considering how much technology has advanced, it's hard to believe we rely on guidance written almost 20 years ago to validate our software systems.
 The FDA agrees, which is why the Agency is introducing computer software assurance (CSA), a new approach to traditional computer software validation (CSV), to bridge the gap between technology and guidance.

 The most significant difference between the two methods is that CSV focuses on documentation, i.e., a "test everything" approach, while CSA encourages us to use critical thinking to test more effectively.
 In this post, we’ll examine the importance of critical thinking and its application to CSA.

 Critical thinking is a complex subject that’s difficult to define.
 Generally speaking, it is the rational, skeptical and unbiased analysis of factual evidence.
 The ability to reason is a critical thinking skill.
 Reasoning occurs when we use our knowledge of one thing, process or statement to determine if another thing, process or statement is true.